SencneS/ComfyUI-ExcelStylesLoader/README.md

 Enjoy.

 p.s.
 Yeah I suck at GITHubbing, I'm not a coder, everything about this was created by Vibe Coding with Gemini :)
+So I don't have a pretty ReadMe LOL